CryShana/CryBarEditor/README.md

 ## Planned features
 Currently planned:
-- Previewing DDT files
-- Converting DDT -> TGA and vice versa
+- Converting DDT -> TGA
 - Easier clearing of filter textboxes
 - Adding prompts for errors or success messages (right now many things fail and suceed silently)
 - Creating BAR archive from selected files
 - Creating modified BAR archive by only replacing selected entries in existing BAR archive
-- (Support for other useful formats...)
+- (Support for other relevant formats, such as .TMA, .TMM and .DATA)

 ## Note
 This is a personal project made in span of few days.
 I work on it in my free time, don't expect much.
-Format support is also focused on Age of Mythology Retold, so it mostly like won't work for other Age titles.
+Format support is focused on Age of Mythology Retold, so it may not work for other Age titles.

 ## Screenshots
 ### Previewing XMB content